The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 Ecosystem- Mixed hardwood of maple, oak and beech.
 Some open grassy fields with one beautiful stand of white birch.
 The Disc Golf Course is used a lot and traffic for this activity has compacted the area quite a bit.

-Most recent date this info personally checked on foot- July 2006
+Most recent date this info personally checked on foot- July 2014, but update not complete

 Back to